-By using this plan, you pay nothing to file your federal return, and $12.95 for each state return.
+By using this plan, you pay nothing to file your federal return, and $12.95 to $14.99 for each state return.
 Since it includes the vast majority of IRS forms and schedules, it’s ideal for tax situations of virtually any complexity.
 That said, because the Free Edition lacks priority customer support and audit assistance, it’s not a good option for novice filers and those who worry about the potential of an IRS or state audit.

 FreeTaxUSA’s Free Edition includes:

 - All Supported IRS and State Forms.
 Free Edition users enjoy access to all the IRS and state forms supported by FreeTaxUSA, including Schedules A, B, C, D, E, and K. These forms cover a wide range of situations, from small business and freelance income to capital gains from the sale of a home or other valuable asset.

 - Previous-Year Return Importing and Data Transfer.
 If you’re a returning FreeTaxUSA customer, the program automatically populates your current-year return with demographic, income, and personal information from your previous return.
 You can also import from a handful of other online tax prep programs, including TaxAct, TurboTax, and H&R Block.

 - Storage for Completed Returns.
 FreeTaxUSA stores completed returns in PDF format at no charge.
 Your entire return history is accessible – there’s no limit on how long FreeTaxUSA stores returns or how many of a particular user’s returns it can handle.
 If you prefer not to rely on FreeTaxUSA’s cloud storage, you can download or print completed returns yourself.